wxt9861/ynab/README.md

 7. Number of uncleared transactions
 8. Number of overspent categories

+## Update Frequency & YNAB API Rate Limit
-To keep api usage low, the sensor updates every 5 minutes.
+To keep api usage low, the sensor updates every 5 minutes which equates to 12 times per hour.
+YNAB has a rate limit (<https://api.ynab.com/#rate-limiting>) of 200 requests per hour and that number resets every hour _on the hour_.

 ## Installation